 - The first three pints of blood you use each year

-- Foreign Travel Exchange (an 80% coverage on each incident for foreign emergency medical transport, with a $50,000 lifetime limit)
+- Foreign Travel Exchange (an 80% coverage on each incident for foreign emergency medical transport, with a $ 50,000-lifetime limit)

-All of these items are covered by both High Deductible Medicare Supplement Plan G and Medicare Supplement Plan G. The difference between the two plans is the price, and you can see what those prices are here on our site, as soon as all that information becomes available.
+All of these items are covered by both High Deductible Medicare Supplement Plan G and traditional Medicare Plan G. The difference between the two plans is the price, and you can see what those prices are here on our site, as soon as all that information becomes available.

 Who Is Selling High Deductible Plan G?

 Some pricing information is available already, such as the monthly premiums on Plan G and other Supplements.

 High Deductible Plan G may not be listed here and priced just yet at the time you are visiting this site, but you can always keep coming back and checking until the price is listed.

 Because High Deductible Plan G hasn’t reached the market yet, we cannot say for certain which insurance companies will sell it, but we can make an informed guess as to which ones will have it.